system-zero/system-zero/README.md

 way, so  we have to divide  it into stages.
 At  the end of any  stage, the end result should be in a usable state.

-## Zero Point Description.

 *Note* that this needs a serious revision.
 This is a quite first prototype, that is expressed here sometimes in a list of ideas form.
-Some paragraphs are quite verbose and loose their meaning.
-Some statements might overlap.
-Expressions can be confusing, as the natural flow is like a rolling stone, that is hard at times to be reproduced with words and it is represented poorly.
+Some paragraphs are quite verbose, and might loose their intented meaning.
+Some statements might overlap with others.
+Expressions can be sometimes confusing, as the natural mind  flow is like a rolling stone, that is hard at times to be reproduced with words and it might be represented poorly.

+## Zero Point Description.

 The  first  stage  is of  course  to  be  able  to get  control  after  kernel initialization, so at some  point we'll have to be ready to  be pid 1.
 Usually